Cape Three Forks: Names

-It is also known in Arabic as Ras Uarc.
+It was also known in Arabic as "Raʾs Uarc".

 History

 On 26 August 1923 the España ran aground and eventually wrecked on the cape.

 Lighthouse

 A lighthouse is located in the north end of the cape.
 It is a gray tower on white two-story dwelling.

 Maraboutism

 At least 11 locations in the Cape Three Forks have been identified as places of pious reflection, either small hermitages, bushes or trees, five of them featuring the tomb of the marabout.

 Ecology

 Cape Three Forks is a Ramsar designated site with no. 1473.
-It hosts different species, some of them threatened, such as the monk seal, two species of limpets (Patella ferruginea and Patella nigra), the loggerhead turtle, the fin whale and two species of dolphin (Tursiops truncatus and Delphinus delphis).
+It hosts different species, some of them threatened, such as the Mediterranean monk seal, two species of limpets (Patella ferruginea and Patella nigra), the loggerhead turtle, the fin whale and two species of dolphin (Tursiops truncatus and Delphinus delphis).
 The main activities taking place in the area are fishing and tourism.